-In applying the accounting policies set out in Note 1, the PCC has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in the statement of accounts are:
+In applying the accounting policies set out in Note 1, the CFO of the Chief Constable has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+The critical judgements made in the Statement of Accounts are:

 - The budget is set by the PCC and provides the Chief Constable with the authority to incur expenditure.
-There are still uncertainties about the future funding beyond 2019/20 in regard of what the PCC will receive from the government and the limitations around the precept.
+There are still uncertainties about the future funding beyond 2020/21 in regard of what the PCC will receive from the government and the limitations around the precept potentially exacerbated by the Covid-19 outbreak and the impact on the economy.
 The PCC and the Chief Constable are working together to mitigate the impact of the funding gap emerging over the period of the Medium-Term Financial Plan, the impact of which will be realised in the budget set by the PCC. - The allocation of transactions and balances between the PCC and the Chief Constable has been set out in the Narrative Report to these accounts. - The PCC for Norfolk has a significant number of assets including those under Private Finance Initiative (PFI) arrangements.
 The PCC has the responsibility, control and risk in terms of the provision of those assets.
 Consequently, a critical judgement has been made to show any connected grant funding (e.g. for PFI) and the capital and financing costs of the provision of those assets in the PCC account.
 As the Chief Constable utilises the assets on a day-to-day basis, the officers and staff of the Chief Constable have responsibility for the use of the consumables, heating and lighting and so forth.
 Consequently, these costs are shown in the Chief Constable accounts including the service charges element of the PFI. - Costs of pension arrangements require estimates assessed by independent qualified actuaries regarding future cash flows that will arise under the scheme liabilities.
 The assumptions underlying the valuation used for IAS19 reporting are the responsibility of the Group as advised by the actuaries.
 The financial assumptions are largely prescribed at any point and reflect market expectations at the reporting date.
-Assumptions are also made around the life expectancy of the UK population. - In respect of the LGPS police staff pension costs, separate actuarial valuations have been carried out to provide the accounting entries for the PCC and the Chief Constable in 2018/19 and are reflected in the financial statements.
+Assumptions are also made around the life expectancy of the UK population.

+• In respect of the LGPS police staff pension costs, separate actuarial valuations have been carried out to provide the accounting entries for the PCC and the Chief Constable in 2019/20 and are reflected in the financial statements.